mayhugh82/DianaPortfolio/README.md

 # DianaPortfolio
-This is a Portfolio about Diana Mayhugh.
-I hope to add projects to it in the future.
+This is a digital portfolio about Diana Mayhugh.

 ## Pages Included